 Chloe Jensen founded Aerial Dance Chicago in 1999 to explore a vision of taking dance into flight.

 As a dancer, teacher, choreographer and director, Chloe’s artistry is focused on harnessing the full potential of dance expression along the air-ground continuum.
 Presented locally and nationally, her choreography has been described as “exquisite”, "poetic" and has been critically acclaimed for its inventive movement and strong sense of visual drama.
-In 2004, she received the prestigious Glenn P. Davis scholarship from the International Aerial Dance Festival in Boulder, Colorado.
+In 2004, she received the prestigious Glenn P. Davis scholarship from the International Aerial Dance Festival in Boulder, Colorado and in 2017 Chloe was presented with a Meier Achievement Award for her unique contributions to the field of dance.